Transportation in Colombia

 Accessibility for the disabled

 Despite efforts to improve accessibility in Colombia, exploring the country in a wheelchair remains a challenge.
-The sidewalk is often uneven, and car and motorcycle riders in big cities are generally not very patient in traffic, so crossing the road can be a challenge.
+The sidewalk is often uneven, and car and motorcycle drivers in major cities are generally not very patient in traffic, so crossing the road can be a challenge.
 The subway and bus lines in Medellín and the Transmilenio in Bogotá have wheelchair-accessible vehicles, but because of the crowds, traveling on public transportation -during rush hours- can be very hectic, especially with a wheelchair.
-Cabs are generally small, making private transportation by adapted bus the most comfortable option.
+Cabs are generally small, making private transportation with an adapted bus the most comfortable option.

 TransMilenio Bogotá